-Archaic proximity cards are losing the hegemony to retrofit & identity-based access control systems.
+Archaic proximity cards are losing the hegemony to retrofit & identity-based mobile access control systems.
 Enterprises transitioning to modern-day access control systems are reaching tangible benefits downstream.

 Proximity cards have been the primary access mode for many businesses and organizations for years.
 However, with the advent of mobile technology, these cards are starting to lose their hegemony.
 Mobile access allows employees to enter buildings and other secure areas with just their phones, which is much more convenient than carrying a separate card.
 There are several efficiency advantages that come along with mobile access.
 These benefits are spelling the nemesis of proximity cards.